tedneward/Azgaarnoth/Creatures/Behir.md

 A behir never makes its lair in an area it knows to be inhabited by a dragon.
 If a dragon attempts to establish a lair within a few dozen miles of a behir's lair, the behir is compelled to kill the dragon or drive it off.
 Only if the dragon proves too powerful to fight does a behir back down, seeking out a new lair site a great distance away.

 "I've already eaten three giant bats, six troglodytes, and a mind flayer today, but that's okay.
-Plenty of room in my belly for you and your friends.”
+Plenty of room in my belly for you and your friends."

 — Lludd the behir,